Home

 G-TELP Jr. Level 1

 The examinee has demonstrated the ability to communicate effectively with native English speakers.
-Using short sentences, the examinee may express his/her own ideas.
+The examinee may be able to express his/her own ideas.
 The listening section is made up of questions that require examinees to listen to declarative or interrogative sentences.
 After listening to a description of an object, or a description of a subject engaging in an action, examinees choose pictures or sentences that best match the content.
-It also consists of questions about conversations, descriptions, and instructions related to daily life.
-The reading section is made up of questions that require examinees to evaluate simple present tenses, infinitives, possessive pronouns, prepositions of time, gerunds, conjunctions, articles, etc. It also consists of questions about the meaning of specific words and the overall content of school announcements and encyclopedia articles.
+It also contains questions about conversations, descriptions, and instructions related to daily life.
+The reading section is made up of questions that require examinees to evaluate simple present tenses, infinitives, possessive pronouns, prepositions of time, gerunds, conjunctions, articles, etc. It also contains questions about the meaning of specific words and the overall content of school announcements and encyclopedia articles.

 G-TELP Jr. Level 2

 The examinee has achieved a certain level of reading and listening skill.
 Using short sentences, the examinee may express his/her opinion.
 The listening section is made up of questions that require examinees to listen to interrogative sentences.
-After listening to a description of an object, or a description of a subject engaging in an action, examinees choose pictures or sentences that best match the content.
+After listening to a description or a short conversation, examinees choose pictures or sentences that best match the content.
 The reading section is made up of grammar questions that require examinees to evaluate demonstrative pronouns, personal pronouns, possessive pronouns, prepositions of place and time, gerunds, comparative adjectives, articles and conjunctions.
-It also consists of questions about the meaning of specific words and the overall content of short stories, personal letters, encyclopedia articles, and advertisements/announcements.
+It also contains questions about the meaning of specific words and the overall content of short stories, personal letters, encyclopedia articles, and advertisements/announcements.

 G-TELP Jr. Level 3

-The examinee may understand short sentences in reading tasks and short conversations in listening tasks.
+The examinee can comprehend short written sentences and short conversations.
 The listening section is made up of questions that require examinees to listen to declarative or interrogative sentences.
 After listening to these sentences, examinees choose pictures or responses that best match the content.
 The reading section is made up of questions that require examinees to evaluate simple present/past tenses, nouns/pronouns, adjectives, infinitives, prepositions, etc. Some questions require examinees to find missing words in sentences composed of basic words.
-The reading section also consists of questions about the meaning of specific words and the overall content of letters, advertisements and short stories.
+The reading section also contains questions about the meaning of specific words as well as the overall content of letters, advertisements and short stories.

 G-TELP Jr. Level 4